Selected Financial Information

 - In Q2 2021, we reduced our annual interest expense and fees and lengthened the tenure of our debt profile by amending and extending our senior secured credit agreement and issuing new 2029 senior notes, while redeeming the 2023 senior notes.
 AST2, located at the new Rokeby Site and adjacent to the Corunna Site, will have a capacity of approximately 950 million pounds of polyethylene per year, and will allow us to continue growing our business by bringing new, premium-value plastics that support sustainable packaging solutions to the marketplace, while providing greater supply reliability for our customers.
 Start-up is expected in late 2022, after the Spring 2022 Corunna Site turnaround, subject to any future impacts of COVID-19.
 As of December 31, 2020, our total liquidity was $1,774 million, including $282 million of cash and cash equivalents.
 We were in compliance with our covenants at December 31, 2020 and 2019, which govern our senior secured credit agreement and our accounts receivable securitization programs.
 We define liquidity as total available capacity under our senior secured credit agreement, less utilization (including letters of credit), plus cash and cash equivalents, net of any limitations as a result of covenant compliance.

 NOVA Chemicals Corporation (the “Company”) no longer makes its financial statements available to the general public.
 However, (1) holders of notes of the Company, (2) bona fide prospective investors who are either qualified institutional buyers or are non-US persons, (3) securities analysts, or (4) market makers in Company notes, can access Company information through the Company’s password-protected online data system.
-If you are included in any one of the above categories and wish to view Company information, please contact Carolyn Rose per the contact information provided below.
-Prior to providing log-in details, Ms. Rose may require proof that you fall within one of the above categories and are entitled to access to the data site.
+If you are included in any one of the above categories and wish to view Company information, please contact Kathy Kitko per the contact information provided below.
+Prior to providing log-in details, Ms. Kitko may require proof that you fall within one of the above categories and are entitled to access to the data site.

 Investor inquiries, please contact: